cyclic-software/docs/docs/how-to/create-deploy-to-cyclic-button.md

 ## HTML

 If you would like to embed HTML directly into a site with a configured target you can set the `app.cyclic.sh` path yourself.
-Replace `GH_LOGIN` and `GH_REPO` with the values for your Github user name and repository name.
+Replace `GH_LOGIN` and `GH_REPO` with the values for your GitHub username and repository name.

 For example if you wanted to create a fork and deploy button for: https://github.com/seekayel/express-hello-world